ForgottenGlory/Living-Skyrim-2/README.md

 | Even Better Quest Objectives             | Falskaar                   |
 | Thieves Guild for Good Guys              | Hammet's Dungeons & Vominheim |

 It would take a tome to cover every single mod here, but there are a few to be aware of in particular: [Not So Fast - Main Quest](https://www.nexusmods.com/skyrimspecialedition/mods/2475), [Not So Fast - Mage Guild](https://www.nexusmods.com/skyrimspecialedition/mods/5686), [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464), and [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802).
-The first two introduce breaks in the main storyline of Skyrim and the Mage's Guild, giving you time to go do other things while waiting for those to progress.
+The first two introduce breaks in the main storyline of Skyrim and the Mage's Guild questline, giving you time to go do other things while waiting for those to progress.
 You'll need these breaks as there's a significant difficulty spike between Bleak Falls Barrow and your first dragon fight as well as between the First Lessons quest and the expedition to Saarthal.
 Timing is Everything delays the DLCs (Dragonborn and Dawnguard, specifically) and various other quests until you are strong enough to take them on.

-Legacy of the Dragonborn of course requires no introduction, but if you're unaware, it adds a museum in Solitude that allows you to chronicle your adventures in Skyrim.
+Legacy of the Dragonborn of course requires no introduction, but if you're somehow unaware, it adds a museum in Solitude that allows you to chronicle your adventures in Skyrim.
 It has a home for almost every unique item (and many non-unique items) as well as introducing its own questline, a new guild you can be the leader of, and its own player home.
-While Legacy of the Dragonborn is not a focus of Living Skyrim, every applicable patch has been included as well as [LOTD Relic Notifications](https://www.nexusmods.com/skyrimspecialedition/mods/34604) so you can easily identify items that go in the museum and can reasonably expect to have a home for any and all items you come across.
+While Legacy of the Dragonborn is not a focus of Living Skyrim, every applicable patch has been included as well as [LOTD Relic Notifications](https://www.nexusmods.com/skyrimspecialedition/mods/34604) so you can easily identify items that go in the museum and you can reasonably expect to have a home for any and all items you come across.
 If collecting and hoarding items is your thing, Legacy of the Dragonborn is for you.

 ### Master of Disguise
 [Master of Disguise](https://www.nexusmods.com/skyrimspecialedition/mods/9959) is a very simple mod: If you dress like a faction, you will be treated as that faction.
 So, if you dress as a necromancer, you will be attacked as if you are a necromancer by guards, soldiers, townsfolk, and so on.
 Be careful what you wear!
 This also allows you to infiltrate enemy factions if you dress carefully, but beware: they have a chance to see through your disguise and figure out you're an imposter.

 ### The Magic Mods
 [Sustained Magic](https://www.nexusmods.com/skyrimspecialedition/mods/15871) is another simple mod, with much larger gameplay consequences.
 Certain spells, such as Oakflesh, now last forever instead of having to recast them every 60-90 seconds.
-This does come at the cost of reducing your maximum available Magicka, so be careful how many spells you have sustained or you'll very quickly find yourself with near zero Magicka to use for spells like Flames.
+This does come at the cost of reducing your maximum available Magicka, so be careful how many spells you have sustained or you'll very quickly find yourself with near zero Magicka to use for offensive spells.
 To dispel the effects of a Sustained Magic spell (and therefore recoup your Magicka), either cast the spell again or cast the "Dispel Magic, Personal" spell.

 [Immersive Spell Learning](https://www.nexusmods.com/skyrimspecialedition/mods/33375) completely changes how your character learns new spells.
 Instead of "eating" the book and learning the spell, you now have to spend time studying notes about the spell to learn it over time.
 The amount of time it takes to learn new spells is completely configurable through this mod's MCM menu, so feel free to tweak it to your liking.
 This mod's inclusion is intended to help balance magic as the combination of magic mods included in Living Skyrim make magic *significantly* stronger.